tstana/git-version-arduino/README.md

   3. Add this script to prebuild hooks of Arduino toolchain.
 Created if not exist the file `platform.txt` inside `/path/to/arduino-application/hardware/`.
 On Windows, append the following line:
      ```
-     recipe.hooks.sketch.prebuild.1.pattern=git-version.bat "{build.source.path}/src" "{build.path}/sketch/src"
+     recipe.hooks.sketch.prebuild.1.pattern=git-version.bat "{build.source.path}/src" "{build.path}/sketch"
      ```
      On Mac/Linux, append the following line:
      ```
-     recipe.hooks.sketch.prebuild.1.pattern=/path/to/arduino-workspace/tools/git-version.sh "{build.source.path}/src" "{build.path}/sketch/src"
+     recipe.hooks.sketch.prebuild.1.pattern=/path/to/arduino-workspace/tools/git-version.sh "{build.source.path}/src" "{build.path}/sketch/"
      ```

 ## Usage

 To configure your sketch you need to complete few steps:

-  1. Create `src` folder in the sketch folder.
-  2. Create `git-version.h` in `src` folder.
+  1. Create `git-version.h` in `src` folder.
 Leave the file empty because it is overwritten by the script.
-  3. If your repository is not under git, initialize a reposititory for the sketch and do the first commit.
+  2. If your repository is not under git, initialize a reposititory for the sketch and do the first commit.
   3. Modify your sketch to include `git-version.h` and print the current version.
 Example:

      ```cpp
-     #include "src/git-version.h"
+     #include "git-version.h"

-     void setup() {
+     void setup()
+     {
        Serial.begin(115200);
        Serial.println();
        Serial.print("Git version: ");
        Serial.println(GIT_VERSION);
      }

-     void loop() {
+     void loop()
+     {
        // put your main code here, to run repeatedly:
      }
      ```

   4. Compile and upload to see the result.
-Good versioning!
+Happy versioning!

-NOTE: GIT_VERSION is a string composed by 3 dash-separated fields:
+NOTE: GIT_VERSION is a string several (usually, 6-8) characters long comprising the ID of the latest Git commit, e.g.:

-- `lastest-git-tag`: printed if a tag exists
-- `number-of-commits-since-latest-tag`-`last-commits-short-hash`: printed if `number-of-commits-since-latest-tag` is not *0*
-- "dirty": printed if the working directory is dirty

-Example: 0.3.0-8-cc68a61-dirty

-## Motivation

-I was working on multiple projects simultaneously and it was difficult to remember the state of applications after a few months, especially when firmware were deployed on many microcontrollers.
-Hence, retrieving the precise version from compiled firmware became mandatory.
-Also, this practice seems a rule of thumb in many toolchains and environments.
-This script took inspiration from similar projects such as [git-describe](https://www.npmjs.com/package/git-describe) for JavaScript and NPM and [GitInfo](https://www.nuget.org/packages/GitInfo/) for C# and Visual Studio.
+- `916a4b9`